hod25/MagicMirror/README.md

 # Why Docker?
 There are 2 usecases:
 - Starting the application in server only mode by manually running `node serveronly`.
 This will start the server, after which you can open the application in your browser of choice.
 This is e.g useful for testing.
 Using docker simplifies this usecase by using the container instead of setting up the host with installing the node.js stuff etc.
 - Using docker on the raspberry pi.
 The whole MagicMirror-stuff (including node.js, electron, ...) is already installed in the container, no need to install this stuff on your raspberry pi.
-Getting/Updating the container is done with one command ```docker pull karsten13/magicmirror:rpi```.
+Getting/Updating the container is done with one command.

 # Run MagicMirror² in server only mode
 You need a successful [Docker installation](https://docs.docker.com/engine/installation/) and docker-compose, which is not included in the docker linux installation.
 So if you are using linux you have to install it with: